jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 20 - Ethics & Laws.md

 - Information used for the provision of a service must be erased/anonymised after completion of the transmission.

 #### Sexual Offences Act 2003
-If an employee accesses illegal material of
+If an employee accesses illegal material or saves it on shares, what happens?
+There is the potential for bad corporate publicity and cost, since police may take machines away for a considerable time, and probably take backup tapes too.

+Often, sysadmins/managers are also worried about reporting such material, in case they are also considered responsible.
+There is a memorandum of understanding between CPS and the police clarified by law, that allows sysadmins/managers to preserve such files, but only in order to [present it to police.](http://www.iwf.org.uk/police/page.22.213.htm)